unofficial-Jona/assessing_ADB/README.md

 1. An integrated model architecture that combines concepts from both the OadTR and Colar models.
 2. An explainability approach that leverages prior frame information to generate salient cues.

-For replication, please use the provided [YAML file](https://github.com/unofficial-Jona/thesis/blob/main/thesis_conda.yml) to set up the conda environment.

-Anyone extending this work is strongly encouraged to train a custom backbone.
-This was identified as the primary performance bottleneck during this project.